Adjustable versus fixed rate loans

 During the early amortization period of a fixed-rate loan, a large percentage of your monthly payment pays interest, and a much smaller part toward principal.
 The amount applied to your principal amount goes up slowly each month.

-Borrowers can choose a fixed-rate loan in order to lock in a low rate.
-Borrowers select these types of loans when interest rates are low and they want to lock in this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
-Call Town & Country Home Loans, Inc. at (760)789-9995 to discuss how we can help.
+Borrowers might choose a fixed-rate loan in order to lock in a low rate.
+People choose fixed-rate loans when interest rates are low and they wish to lock in this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at a favorable rate.
+Call Town & Country Home Loans, Inc. at (760)789-9995 to discuss your situation with one of our professionals.

-There are many different types of Adjustable Rate Mortgages.
-ARMs are normally adjusted twice a year, based on various indexes.
+There are many kinds of Adjustable Rate Mortgages.
+ARMs are generally adjusted every six months, based on various indexes.

-ARMs usually start out at a very low rate that usually increases as the loan ages.
-You've likely heard of 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is set for three or five years.
+ARMs usually start out at a very low rate that may increase as the loan ages.
+You've likely read about 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is fixed for three or five years.
 After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-These loans are often best for borrowers who expect to move in three or five years.
-These types of adjustable rate loans benefit people who will move before the initial lock expires.
+These loans are fixed for 3 or 5 years, then adjust after the initial period.
+Loans like this are often best for borrowers who expect to move within three or five years.
+These types of adjustable rate loans most benefit borrowers who plan to sell their house or refinance before the initial lock expires.

 You might choose an Adjustable Rate Mortgage to take advantage of a very low initial rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
 ARMs can be risky when housing prices go down because homeowners could be stuck with rates that go up if they cannot sell their home or refinance with a lower property value.